-Study Hall Duty is a 90 minute duty.
+Study Hall Duty is a 90-minute duty.
 Teachers must take attendance each day at the beginning of the period.
 Students may read, work on school assignments individually, and work quietly on group projects with the teacher's permission.
 Stress the importance of academics during this Study Hall period; create the environment by circling the room often and assisting students who may need help.
 The general tone should be that of a reading room in a library or cooperative classroom.
+All students must be in a classroom at all times.
 No students are to be seated at teacher desks or use the teacher computers.